-Of the six (6) Guild Councillors to be elected at least three (3) must identify as women, and of the six (6) Ordinary Representation Board Members to be elected at least three (3) must identify as women.
+Of the six (6) Guild Councillors to be elected at least three (3) must not identify as men.

-If you identify as a female and are nominating for a position(s) reserved for women you must select this option on the nomination form.
+If you do not identify as a man (or identify as a woman) and are nominating for position(s) reserved for those not identifying as men you must select this option on the nomination form.

-Nomination forms and all supplementary information are due by 12:00 noon, Thursday 2 September 2021
+Nomination forms are due by 12:00 noon, Thursday 31 August 2023